drakebrian/livetv/README.md

 Clone directory to web server.
 Requires editing of MythWeb server location in the index.php file.

-## Channel logos and colors
+### Channel logos and colors

-Currently working on a way to add custom logos and background colors to channels that are not auto-detected after running the results against the FCC's API.
+Currently working on a way to add custom logos and background colors to channels that are not auto-detected after running the results against the FCC's API.a

 # What's Next